AI Use Cases/Financial Services

 Is our Human Resources data kept secure during this process?

-Typical deployment spans 10-14 weeks: weeks 1-3 cover system integration (API connections to FIS, Fiserv, Temenos, and HR platforms), weeks 4-6 involve model training on your historical utilization and regulatory data, weeks 7-10 focus on UAT and dashboard configuration for HR and operations teams, and weeks 11-14 handle go-live support and staff training.
-Most Financial Services clients see measurable capacity forecast accuracy and staffing recommendation adoption within 60 days of go-live, with full ROI realization by month 4 as organizational workflows shift to leverage predictive insights.
+Plan for a working system inside the first 100 days: weeks 1-3 cover system integration (API connections to core banking, loan origination, and HR platforms), weeks 4-6 involve model training on historical utilization and regulatory data, weeks 7-10 focus on UAT and dashboard configuration for HR and operations teams, and weeks 11-14 handle go-live support and staff training.
+A rollout like this is scoped to show measurable capacity forecast accuracy and staffing recommendation adoption within 60 days of go-live, with the return building from month 4 onward as workflows shift to use the predictive insights.

 How is human resources data kept secure during AI workforce capacity planning?